 Identify important surface or groundwater resources.
 Consider the potential for violation of ambient water quality standards, drinking water maximum contaminant levels, or degradation of water quality.
 Identify cumulative effects to water resources.

-Kinyon Coulee, an ephemeral drainage, runs though section 36.
-A five (5) acre reservoir is located along Kinyon Coulee in section 36.
-Water rights associated with the proposed tracts for sale are listed below.
-If sold, the water rights would be transferred to the purchaser.
+Deep Creek, a perennial stream, runs though this tract.
+There are not other recorded water rights associated with the proposed tract for sale.
 Other water quality and/or quality issue will not be impacted by the proposed action.